 Increases in myoglobin, an iron-protein compound in the muscle that stores and transports oxygen in the muscles.

 - Increases in size and the number of fast twitch muscle fibers.

 - Increases in the tolerance of high levels of blood lactate.

 - Increases in the enzymes involved in the anaerobic phase of the breakdown of glucose.

 - Increases in the resting levels of muscle stores in ATP, CP, creatine, and glycogen content.

 - Increased growth hormone and testosterone levels after the short bouts of exercise.
 Usually around 45 – 75 minutes.

-Energy metabolism is essentially a series of reactions resulting in breaking down food. the result of these reactions is the energy we use for our body. this energy is given off as heat.
-The body is roughly 20 percent efficient at trapping the produced energy, and the remaining 80 percent or so is put off in the form of heat.
+Energy metabolism is essentially a series of reactions resulting in the breaking down of food.
+The result of these reactions is the energy we use for our body.
+This energy is given off as heat.
+The body is roughly 20 percent efficient at trapping the produced energy; the remaining 80 percent is put off in the heat.
 This explains why the body heats up during exercise.